Minimal networks for sensor counting problem using discrete Euler calculus: Reduction of points in acyclic sensor networks

 In Section 2, we have seen that the Euler calculus enumerates targets lying on an acyclic network with sensors.
 This section discusses the reliability or optimization for this method as a practical problem.
+First, we focus on restricting a function onto the $\chi$-minimal model.
+We naturally expect to hold the following equality for a function $h$ on $P$: